ImperialCollegeLondon/virtual_ecosystem/docs/source/development/contributing/overview.md

-The short descriptions below provide the key commands needed to set up your development environment and provide links to more detailed descriptions of code development for `pyrealm`.
+The short descriptions below provide the key commands needed to set up your development environment and provide links to more detailed descriptions of code development for `virtual_ecosystem`.
 The [example setup script](#setup-script-example) below gathers the commands together into a single script, currently only for Linux.

 ### Python environment

-You will need to install Python to develop `pyrealm`.
+You will need to install Python to develop `virtual_ecosystem`.
 The package is currently tested against the following Python versions: 3.10 and 3.11.
-You should install one of these versions for developing `pyrealm`.
+You should install one of these versions before you start developing `virtual_ecosystem`.

 We highly recommend using [`pyenv`](https://github.com/pyenv/pyenv) or [`pyenv-win`](https://github.com/pyenv-win/pyenv-win) to manage your Python installations.
 These tools allow you to manage multiple different python versions in parallel and to switch between them.
 However, these extra steps are not necessary to get started.